What Is S.O.A.R.?

 Bloomington, IL 61702-3157

 (309) 434-2483 if you are a credit card paying customer.
 Use the registration form in the S.O.A.R. brochure and include your credit card information.
-VISA, MasterCard and Discover accepted.
+VISA, MasterCard, Discover and American Express are accepted.

 Make checks payable to: City of Bloomington or S.O.A.R